-Criteria High Score Medium Score Low Score community beyond the defined project area.
+Criteria High Score Medium Score Low Score Impacts Demonstrates a clear understanding of how the CWPP or revision will be written with forethought on having a positive impact on the landscape and/or community beyond the defined project area.
 Clear description of the community(s) and landscape that the CWPP can influence.
-Proposal applicant has good data on the reach (# of structures, or acres) that will benefit. that the CWPP can influence.
+Proposal applicant has good data on the reach (# of structures, or acres) that will benefit.
+Impacts on the landscape level or community reach are described in general, nor clearly defined or understood.
+Adequate description of the community and landscape that the CWPP can influence.
 Somewhat unclear on the reach of the benefit.
+Proposal narrative not clearly written, key descriptions of landscape community level activities and overall impact are absent.
 Proposal is unclear on project reach; data absent regarding number of structures or other impact metrics.
-6. Project 7-10 points 3-6 points 0-2 points Sustainability Application is well written, indicates measures and timelines will be in place so that a successful long term CWPP or revision can be developed, and is clear about who is responsible for maintenance, duration, and if any processes or long-term plans are in place to support the CWPP after grant funding is expended.
+6. Project 7-10 points 3-6 points 0-2 points Sustainability Application is well written, indicates measures and timelines will be in place so that a successful long term CWPP or revision can be developed, and is clear about who is responsible for maintenance, duration, monitoring, and if any processes or long-term plans are in place to support the CWPP after grant funding is expended.
 Application missing key details or specificity, and unclear of how the CWPP will be maintained beyond the life of the grant, but is otherwise well written, detailed, and descriptive.
 Omits multiple details or is poorly detailed and unclear on how the CWPP will be sustained beyond the life of the grant.
 7. Low-Income 10 points Not applicable 0 points Community Some or part of the community to be covered under the CWPP or revision is located in a low-income community as defined.
 All of the areas to be covered by the CWPP or revision are located outside the footprint of a low-income community, as defined, or is not documented.
-Affected by a 10 points Not applicable 0 points 3.
-Severe Disaster All or part of the area to be covered by a CWPP or revision through this grant application has been impacted by a severe disaster, as defined, is documented, and an explanation of how the disaster has impacted the wildfire risk or hazard.
+8. Affected by a 10 points Not applicable 0 points Severe Disaster All or part of the area to be covered by a CWPP or revision through this grant application has been impacted by a severe disaster, as defined, is documented, and an explanation of how the disaster has impacted the wildfire risk or hazard.
 None of the area to be covered by a CWPP or revision through this grant application has been impacted by a severe disaster, as defined, or is not properly documented or described.
-No explanation of how the disaster has impacted the wildfire risk or hazard.
-9. High/Very High Wildfire Hazard Potential All or part of the area to Not applicable O points Area to be covered by a 3 be covered by a CWPP or CWPP revision is CWPP or revision is located outside any area
+No explanation of how the disaster has impacted the